Top Mariners draft pick Emerson Hancock makes ‘debut’ with batting-practice session in Tacoma

 “He felt tender after hitting it too hard in his first bullpen session back in summer camp,” Dipoto said via text.
 “As a result we shut him down and have exercised an abundance of caution in building him back up slowly.”

-Hancock’s throwing progression for his college season started back in before December to build up for a season starting in February.
+Hancock’s throwing progression for his college season started before December to build up for a season starting in February.
 He was at full go when NCAA baseball, and really all of sports, shut down.
 The dialed-back throwing during the shutdown and then trying to pick it back up again in a professional setting is just not normal.

 “Whenever we ended it was heading into the first weekend of SEC play,” he said.
 “That’s when you’re primed and in your best shape possible heading into that season, and you shut things down and then you try to get things going back up.
 But this has worked out pretty well.”